Eight Industry Skills Boards established

 - Initial members of the Industry Skills Boards

-- Nominate or express interest to be a member of an Industry Skills Board
+- Submissions to become a member of an Industry Skills Board now closed

 This change is driven by a clear vision to create a system that responds to industry needs, anticipates future workforce demands, and provides strong, regionally responsive support for learners and employers.